plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 # The Fighter

-*Fighters use their weapons and their physical might to fell their foes.*
+> *Fighters use their weapons and their physical might to fell their foes.*

+## Fighter

 | Level | Proficiency | Features                                 | Fighting Styles | Exploits | Exploit Level |
 | ----: | ----------: | :--------------------------------------- | --------------: | -------: | ------------: |